troopjs/todomvc.troopjs.com/README.md

 	> A function to execute after __deps__ have been loaded.
 Useful when require is defined as a config object before require.js is loaded, and you want to specify a function to require after the configuration's __deps__ array has been loaded.

 *	```javascript
-	contextRequire([ "jquery", "troopjs-browser/application/widget", "troopjs-browser/route/widget" ], function Strap(jQuery, Application, RouteWidget) {
+	contextRequire([ "troopjs-browser/application/widget", "troopjs-browser/route/widget" ], function Strap(Application, RouteWidget) {
 	```

-	Use the context require to load `jquery`, `troopjs-browser/application/widget` and `troopjs-browser/route/widget`, and once that is completed call the `Strap` function.
+	Use the context require to load `troopjs-browser/application/widget` and `troopjs-browser/route/widget`, and once that is completed call the `Strap` function.

 *	```javascript
 	jQuery(document).ready(function ($) {